draky-dev/docs/docs/reference/addons/draky-entrypoint-addon.md

     - "./resources:/draky-entrypoint.resources:cached,ro"
 ```

-Now inside the `./resources` directory on the host, create the `override` directory, and the directory tree inside this
+Now, inside the `./resources` directory on the host, create the `override` directory.
+The directory tree inside this
 `override` directory will be merged into the container's directory tree each time the container starts!

-So if the content of this `./resources/override` directory will be:
+If the contents of this `./resources/override` directory are:

 ```
 ./resources/override/etc/php/php.ini